BSD Router Project - Customised for HUBS

 regular installation will result in write operations,

-(the volatile data filesystem)
+particularly in /var (the volatile data filesystem)

 and this is not good for the disk.
 Less obviously, it should be